unsw-se3011/SENG3011_Neon/Reports/TestingDoc.md

 - **Output 2** : Observed missing the number of affected population and disease name in some of our report title.
 - **Improvement action 2** : Instead of using the fixed information from the article as our report article we use the headline of the article as our report title.<br> <br>

--  **Output 3** : Observed the graph could not present until we refresh the page of outbreak detail page.
+-  **Output 3** : Observed the graphs were not correctly showen until we refresh the page of outbreak detail page.
 -   **Improvement action 3** : Realised that it is a logic error of lazy loading hence we moved the graph generator to backend instead of doing it in frontend. <br> <br>

 -   **Output 4** : Observed that using search bar in report detail's page returns previous search results.
 In other words, search functions could not response when we use in report's detail page.